 History of Soy in Oceania (Australia, New Zealand, and the Pacific Ocean Nations)

 The term "Australasia," which is not widely used in the Western World, refers primarily? to Australia and New Zealand.
 Another geographical term that encompasses these two nations is "Oceania," however it also includes the various Pacific Islands.
-Since these islands have almost no history relating to soybeans and soyfood, we have chosen to use the term "Australasia" as this Chapter's title.
+Since these islands have almost no history relating to soybeans and soyfood, we have chosen to use the word "Oceania" in this Chapter's title.

 The earliest known reference to soybeans in Australia was in 1911, as Europe was beginning to import large quantities of soybeans from East Asia and numerous articles on the subject were appearing.
 In that year Deschamp of the Department of Agriculture in Victoria (Australia's southernmost state, 37° south latitude) reported that in 1909 a quantity of soybean seed (variety unknown) was imported from the United States and grown at various locations in Victoria; they did quite well at Lilydale.
 In September 1910 a consignment was received from Shanghai via an Australian commercial agent there.
 These were grown for green fodder at Cheltenham and Lilydale, yielding 11-13 tons (10-11.8 tones) per acre.
 Deschamp published a chemical analysis of these plants but doubted that Australia could compete with Manchuria as a producer of soybean seed, since labor was much cheaper there.
 In 1911 the Victoria Department of Agriculture imported a large quantity of soybeans and distributed the seed to farmers for experimentation.
 In February 1912 the Journal of Agriculture of south Australia stated that "The soya bean has been hailed as one of Australia's coming crops."
 It reported "wonderful results in Queensland" and "encouraging tests in Victoria."
 Also in 1911 Australia's first article on soyfoods appeared.
 W. Bugby wrote "Soy Beans as Human Food," published in the Australian Daily Post and later reprinted in the Vegetarian Messenger and Health Review .
 He gave data on the nutritional composition of soybeans plus various home recipes.